Stefan-H-H/Issue-Tracker/README.md

 - We create a script in the `package.json` file so that we  may run `npm run lint` at the command line to run ESLint and check for errors/warnings that will be displayed at the command line.
 #### ESLint for the Front-End:
 - Here we install and configure ESLint for the `ui` directory like was done for the back-end (`api` directory), but we also include the complete **Airbnb** configuration, which includes the React plugin.
-- We exclude the `public` directory from linting because it incluedes a compiled `App.js` and would result in many errors.
-The following commmand is issued to include multiple extentions (`--ext`) and ignore the `public` directory (`--ignore-pattern`):
+- We exclude the `public` directory from linting because it includes a compiled `App.js` and would result in many errors.
+The following command is issued to include multiple extensions (`--ext`) and ignore the `public` directory (`--ignore-pattern`):
-    - `$ npx eslint . --ext js, jsx --ignore-pattern public`
+    - `$ npx eslint . --ext js,jsx --ignore-pattern public`
 - We  also create a script in the `package.json` file so that we  may run `npm run lint` at the command line to run ESLint and check for errors/warnings that will be displayed at the command line.
 #### React PropTypes:
 - Similar to Java which is strongly-typed and provides type validation, the properties being passed from one component to another component can also be validated against a specification.
-- The specification can be suppleid in the form of a static object called `propTypes` in the class, with the name of the property as the key and the validator as the value.
+- The specification can be supplied in the form of a static object called `propTypes` in the class, with the name of the property as the key and the validator as the value.
 -  Use case examples and documentation for PropTypes shown here [https://www.npmjs.com/package/prop-types].

 ### Errors & Issues:
-- Upon migrating files to an independent `api` directory as specified on page 175-176 of the textbook,  tha API Server would consistently crash and not work properly.
+- Upon migrating files to an independent `api` directory as specified on page 175-176 of the textbook,  the API Server would consistently crash and not work properly.
 As such, the `package.json` file was changed such that the graphql version was changed from `0.13.2` to `14.2.1`. `npm install` was ran again after making the change, and the API server became operational.
 - On page 178-181 of the textbook, the author's figures reference the environmental variable configuration file name as `sample.env`.
 The author's online repository declares the environmental configuration file name as `sample.env`. **This is not correct!** The files should be named simply `.env` in order for `nodemon` to be able to properly watch these configuration files, and properly import and set the defined import variables.